17hoehbr/automated-plex-guide/README.md

     restart: unless-stopped
 ```

-This will start your Plex server on port 32400, and add the volumes ~/docker/plex/config and /path/to/media onto the container.
-Replace /path/to/media with your prefered location.
-Your media directory should contain subdirectories for each library, ex. subfolders names "TV" and "Movies".
+This will start your Plex server on port 32400, and add the volumes ~/docker/config/plex and /path/to/media onto the container.

+Replace /path/to/media to your media directory.
+Your media directory should contain subdirectories labelled "tv" and "movies".

 If you are trying to move your current Plex configs over, run something like this

 ```
-mv /var/lib/plexmediaserver/* ~/docker/plex/config/
+mv /var/lib/plexmediaserver/* ~/docker/config/plex/
 ```

 Note that plex is looking for your config directory to contain a single directory Library.
 Look for that directory and copy it over.